ESuth/sem/use-cases/use-case-11.md

 GOAL IN CONTEXT

-	Generate a report based on population of capital cities in the world to sort by largest/smallest size
+	Generate a report based on population of cities in a district to sort by largest/smallest size

 SCOPE